GaloisInc/smaccmpilot-hardware-prep/README.md

 Follow the steps in `fmu_apm_firmware/` to load the included APM project firmware image onto the FMU.

-# Step 2: Upgrade the IO coprocessor firmware
+## Step 2: Upgrade the IO coprocessor firmware

 A new firmware image for the px4io IO coprocessor is provided in the `sdcard` directory.
 It must be copied onto a Micro SD card.
 Follow the instructions in the `sdcard` directory to complete this operation.

-# Step 3: Upgrade each 3DR Radio's firmware
+## Step 3: Upgrade each 3DR Radio's firmware

 SMACCMPilot uses a upgraded version of the 3DR Radio firmware which fixes several serious security vulerabilities in the factory firmware, and provides a more reliable framing mechanism.
 Follow the instructions provided in the `smaccm_sik/` directory With each 3DR Radio (or compatible HM-TRP based radio).

+## Step 4: RC Transmitter Configuration

+TODO.

 ## Questions